Lock Down Strategies for Linux Servers

 Strategy 1: Locking down processes

 The first area to lock down are system processes.
 After all, each system needs processes, to fulfill its roles.
 It is common to see systems are running too much processes.
 Not in the sense of numbers, but mainly the required processes including non-functional processes.
 These last group of processes have a clear goal, but are not applicable for the machine.
 It might be a NFS daemon which is simply not used.
-Another example might be a power saving utility, while the system is virtualized, and a better power management tool is used on the host system.
+Another example might be a power saving utility that runs on a virtual system, while it may only work on the host system.

 When to use